Florida Atlantic vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 - Pick OU: Under (146.5)

 Florida Atlantic is 6-2-0 against the spread this season compared to Illinois' 2-4-0 ATS record.
 The Owls have gone over the point total in four games, while Fighting Illini games have gone over one time.
-The two teams average 161.5 points per game, 15.0 more points than this matchup's total.
+The teams score an average of 161.5 points per game, 15 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM